 - 1 ¼ cup all purpose flour (150g)

 - 7 oz can sweetened condensed milk (195g)

 - To make the mango filling, combine all of the ingredients in a saucepan and simmer until the mangoes are soft.1 ½ cup mango, ¼ cup granulated sugar, 2 tablespoon water, 1 tablespoon lemon juice

 - Let cool before blending in a blender (I used an immersion blender) until smooth.
 Place in fridge to cool.

 - Preheat oven to 180°C (350°F).
 Prepare a 12 hole regular sized cupcake tin by lining with liners.

-- Add lemon juice into the milk, stir and set aside for 5 minutes until thickened.⅓ cup milk, ½ tbsp lemon juice
+- Add lemon juice into the milk, stir and set aside for 5 minutes until thickened.⅓ cup milk, ½ tablespoon lemon juice

 - Distribute evenly into prepared cupcake tin and bake for 18-22 minutes or until a toothpick inserted into the center of a cupcake comes out clean.

-- Beat softened butter and salt with an electric mixer until it lightens in colour and volume, about 5 minutes.½ cup butter, ⅛ tsp salt
+- Beat softened butter and salt with an electric mixer until it lightens in colour and volume, about 5 minutes.½ cup butter, ⅛ teaspoon salt

 - Transfer into a piping bag with your favourite piping tip or just with the end cut off.